SpaceG/spaceg.github.io/_posts/2015-06-08-studying-startup-we-hire-team-up.markdown

 header-img: "img/Lucas_Gatsas_lucas_gatsas_0255.jpg"
 ---
 <h2 class="section-heading">Team Up</h2>
-<h2 class="section-heading">"We Hire some Freash Developers for our Start Up"</h2>
+<h2 class="section-heading">"We Hire some Fresh Developers for our Start Up"</h2>

-We Hire and Search some Freash Developers for our Start Up to be Bigger and Faster.
+We Hire and Search some Fresh Developers for our Start Up to be Bigger and Faster.
 If you in Intress to get a Team Up with us.
 Contact Us/Me
 <a href="mailto:lucasgatsas@gmail.com">here</a> More Infos you will get in our Introduction Mail.

 What we Need: